A quick message

 If you are using this website on Chrome mobile, and activate Simplified View, you will not be able to download your files because Simplified View allows reading only.
 For the full functionality of this website, please use Firefox on mobile or do not activate Simplified View. 🙂 To disable Simplified View, click the X sign when the message below appears at the bottom of your screen.
 If you activated Simplified View, restart your page, and you will be able to see the X sign to disable it.

-Present Perfect Tense – My Family – A2 Lower Intermediate ESL lesson plan
+Present Perfect Tense – My Family – A2 Lower Intermediate EFL lesson

-Lesson goals: At the end of this lesson will be able to understand how to form and use Present Perfect tense.
+Lesson goals: At the end of this lesson, students/ learners will be able to understand how to form and use the Present Perfect tense.
 They will be able to talk about things that have happened in their lives.
-Also, students will learn key English vocabulary about family members and relationships suitable for this level.
+They will also acquire key English vocabulary about family members and relationships suitable for this level.

 Target Vocabulary: Family and relationships

 1. Listen to Lisa’s story and fill in the blanks.

 Note!
 There is no audio available for this lesson.
 The teacher reads the text which is available in the Key file.

 My _____________________ got married when they were _____________________ .
 They have lived _____________________ for more than 42 _____________________ now.
 When my _____________________ was 21, she had a _____________________ , my uncle.
 My uncle is _____________________ , too.
 He has been married to my _____________________ for 10 years.

 Examples: How long have your parents been married? – They/My parents have been married for 20 years.